jaydengong17/jaydengong17.github.io/_posts/2026-03-15-Point-Renderer.md

 I also need to fix a lot of stuff.

 Here, x is red cube, y is green cube, z is blue cube.
-They are rotating about their axes.
+They are rotating CCW about their axes.
 The black shape is rotating about everything composed.

-Hold and drag to move around camera
+Hold and drag to move around camera, wasd controls and space, shift for down, up respectively

 <!--excerpt-->